rinaogino/rinaogino.github.io/essays/smartquestions.md

 The following is a not so "smart" question that I have found on Stack Overflow: [Adventures in Installing a C#/WPF Application (WiX)](https://stackoverflow.com/questions/63305272/adventures-in-installing-a-c-wpf-application-wix).

+This post was extensive, as the developer expressing their frustration about the C#/WPF application, which made it seem like they weren't quite asking for help.
+Their subject heading more-so resembled an essay instead of stating what was wrong or what they needed help with as well making it hard for potential tech experts to resolve the issue.
+Towards the end of their post, they finally ask their question, "All I want is a simple installer that copies over the EXE and associated DLLs.
+Why is this so difficult?
+Can WiX do what I need?
+Or do I need a different installer toolkit?"
+The tone of the question could be perceived as abrupt with no courtesy and convey a sense that it was "urgent."
+Perhaps, I would personally not want to reply and notably, there were 0 answers written back although this was written 3 years ago.